-To order this book, contact the Georgeson Botanical Garden or e-mail here.
+To order this book, contact the Pat Holloway with the Georgeson Botanical Garden Society at firstname.lastname@example.org.

 The men and women who came north to Alaska's great wilderness for gold, furs, and adventure had one thing in common, no matter their origin or their purpose: they all had to eat.
 Along with the miners and trappers came farmers and dairymen, people whose dream was a homestead and the joys of growing good food.
 Getting enough to eat could be a struggle in the heart of winter, but early Fairbanks farmers, gardeners, and greenhouse operators rose to the challenge, making the Tanana Valley almost self-sufficient in crop production.
 Their work a century ago can provide insight to today's movement toward creating sustainable agriculture in the circumpolar north.